arjunsudheer/a-real-time-multi-agent-network-attack-detection-and-incident-response-system/README.md

 Please follow this guide to run our implementation.
 The code for the demo is on the **main** branch.
 We use the Gemini API.

 ## Dataset
 We use the ACI IOT Dataset for our experiment.
-You can download the dataset at this link: [https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023?select=ACI-IoT-2023_Kaggle](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023?select=ACI-IoT-2023_Kaggle).
+Originally from: [https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023?select=ACI-IoT-2023_Kaggle](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023?select=ACI-IoT-2023_Kaggle).

 After downloading the dataset and extracting the zip file, move all the extracted contents into a directory called "original_datasets".
 Your directory structure should look like the following: